GabrielaKucuruza/GabrielaKucuruza/README.md

-- 👋 Hi, I’m @GabrielaKucuruza
+- 👋 Hi, I’m @GabrielaKucuruza.
+I am an undergraduate student at Fundação Getulio Vargas, pursuing a double major in Social Science and Applied Mathematics.
 - 👀 I’m interested in social sciences, coding, art and computational methods aplied to research in Humanities.
 - 🌱 I’m currently learning R.
 - 📫 If you want to reach me out, send an e-mail to gabrielakucuruza@gmail.com